-The Size of The Board of Directors
+The Size of the Board of Directors

 According to the contingency theory, the external and internal aspects of the business environment are made up of random events (Hambrick, 1983; Hoque, 2004).
 One of the factors influencing the structure of corporate governance is market competition in the business environment, which may be used to study how market competition affects corporate governance.
 Market competition may have a variety of effects on company governance.
 For example, when competition raises agency expenses, boards must tighten their monitoring of management (Jensen & Meckling, 1976).
-According to Lehn, Patro, and Zhao (2005), firm size accounts for more than 60% of the variance in board size within businesses.
-Because directors are concerned about their reputation, maintaining and being re-elected to office, or enhancing their labor market appeal so that they can one day take on directorial roles in other companies (Fama & Jensen, 1983), a company's board of directors may be caught off guard or lax in their oversight of the company's CEO (Hirshleifer & Thakor, 1998).
+According to Lehn et al. (2005), firm size accounts for more than 60% of the variance in board size within businesses.
+Because directors are concerned about their reputation, maintaining and being re-elected to office, or enhancing their labour market appeal so that they can one day take on directorial roles in other companies (Fama & Jensen, 1983), a company's board of directors may be caught off guard or lax in their oversight of the company's CEO (Hirshleifer & Thakor, 1998).

 The framework of corporate governance is complicated.
 This complex structure has been captured using a variety of approaches in the past.
-Due to the concentration of more wisdom from the leaders, the greater the board size, the more experienced and knowledgeable individuals, and the more important the counsel and decision-making.
+Due to the concentration of more wisdom from the leaders, the greater the board size, the more experienced and knowledgeable individuals, and the more important the counsel and decisionmaking.
 Yermack (1996) found a correlation between the size of the board of directors and the firm's value.
 As a result, companies with small board sizes will be able to collaborate more quickly and provide more effective monitoring.
 Larger boards, on the other hand, incur more coordination costs and lower the efficacy of supervision (Lipton & Lorsch, 1992).
 The larger the board, the more difficult it is for each member to communicate their thoughts and opinions (Karuna, 2008).
-This has an impact on board decisionmaking, as there is less motivation to carefully oversee the company's management, leading to director independence.
-When competition is fiercer, however, organizations require more sophisticated actions and judgments from board members, including knowledge about strategy, technology, product markets, and other critical parts of the company.
+This has an impact on board decision-making, as there is less motivation to carefully oversee the company's management, leading to director independence.
+When competition is fiercer, however, organisations require more sophisticated actions and judgments from board members, including knowledge about strategy, technology, product markets, and other critical parts of the company.
 Meanwhile, a smaller board will make member collaboration easier (Yermack, 1996).
-Companies with a large board size, on the other hand, will find it more difficult to coordinate among members (Eisenberg, Sundgren, & Wells, 1998).
+Companies with a large board size, on the other hand, will find it more difficult to coordinate among members (Eisenberg et al., 1998).

-In addition, Gaitán et al. (2018) research reveals that board size has an impact on organizations' productivity.
+In addition, Gaitán et al. (2018) reveal that board size has an impact on organisations' productivity.
 They discovered a nonlinear link between board size and production that is statistically significant.
-Further more, we explain the market competition measurement and how it is related to the hypothesis proposal.
-Accordingly, we use the HHI scale, which is a widely used measure of market competition employed by researchers (Babar & Habib, 2020; Ghofar, 2015; Yeh & Liao, 2020; Zhang, 2018).
-An industry can be seen as extremely competitive if it has many companies, each of which has a limited market share (i.e., a low HH index).
-When a few companies control the market, the reverse is true (a high HH index).
-An alternative explanation is that market competition supplementing (positive sign) corporate governance will have HHI with a sign (-) (high competition), while market competition).
-The opposite is true when a few firms dominate the industry (a high HH index).
+Furthermore, we explain the market competition measurement and how it is related to the hypothesis proposal.
+Accordingly, we use the Herfindahl-Hirschman Index (HHI) scale, which is a widely used measure of market competition employed by researchers (Babar & Habib, 2020; Ghofar, 2015; Yeh & Liao, 2020; Zhang, 2018).
+An industry can be seen as extremely competitive if it has many companies, each of which has a limited market share (i.e., a low HHI).
+When a few companies control the market, the reverse is true (a high HHI).
+An alternative explanation is that market competition supplementing (positive sign) corporate governance will have HHI with a negative sign (-) (high competition), while market competition replacing (negative sign) corporate governance will have HHI with a positive sign (+) (low competition).
+The opposite is true when a few firms dominate the industry (a high HHI).
 The results of HHI have the opposite meaning since the competition is stronger when the HHI is lower and lower when the HHI is larger.
 For the reasons listed above, we propose the following hypothesis: